 The BMI calculator is a useful tool that measures whether you are overweight, underweight, or just right.
-Your weight alone is not enough to tell.
-A tall, skinny man may easily weigh more than a short but rotund woman.
-Your body mass index overcomes this problem by comparing your weight to your height, and returning a single number.
-This number is then compared on the scale of BMI ranges, which define the ranges of underweight, normal, overweight, and obese.
+Your weight alone is not enough to tell, as a tall, skinny man may easily weigh more than a short but rotund woman.
+The body mass index, or BMI, overcomes this problem by finding a ratio of your weight to your height, and returning a single number.
+This number will fit into a category on the scale of BMI ranges, which are defined as underweight, normal, overweight, and obese.

 To work out your body mass index on your own, and what the number means for you, you'll need to know: